Transitional Kindergarten FAQs

 How do families register for Kindergarten?
 Transitional Kindergarten?

-Families are invited to register children beginning in March at their school of residence.
-To confirm the school of residence, use the School Locator.
+Families are invited to register children at their neighborhood school or participate in Open Enrollment for another PUSD TK school or dual language immersion program.
+To confirm the neighborhood school, use the School Locator.
+Space is limited.

 What documents are needed to register in Pasadena Unified School District?

 To register a child for the first time, the following documents need to be presented at the school office:

 - Proof of rent/ownership within PUSD boundaries (deed of trust, property tax bill, lease agreement, rental payment receipt) in the parent/guardian name

 - Current utility bill in the parent/guardian name (the following are accepted: gas, electric or water)

 How are TK programs different than preschool or other child development programs offered by Local Education Agencies (LEAs) for three and four year old children?

 TK programs, as defined in statute, are not preschool classrooms or child development programs.
 They are part of the K-12 public school system and are the first year of a two-year kindergarten program, which uses a Transitional Kindergarten curriculum developed by PUSD in accordance with the Preschool Foundations, California Standards and Assessments.
 Pursuant to EC 48000(f), TK programs are intended to be aligned to the California Preschool Learning Foundations developed by the CDE.
 TK programs are required to be taught by a teacher who meets credentialing requirements.